isabella232/support/README.md

 Python famously has no global scope: all values are namespaced in module scope.
 But there are still plenty of aspects of the runtime that are global.
 Some are out of our control, like the OS-assigned process ID, or the VM-managed garbage collection counters.
-Others aspects are in our control, and best practice in concurrent programming is to keep these as well-managed as possible.
+Other aspects are in our control, and best practice in concurrent programming is to keep these as well-managed as possible.